Our ambition is to promote a love of reading for every child

 It establishes a reading climate – by exposing children to the imaginative challenge of engaging with quality literature.
 New authors can be read that are beyond the children’s decoding levels.

-If we want them to write well, then they need to hear what great writing sounds like!
+If we want children to write well, then they need to hear what great writing sounds like!

 - explore and learn new vocabulary

-- analyse the effectiveness of a breadth of different texts
+- analyse the effectiveness of a range of different texts

 - develop inference and comprehension skills